mono/website/docs/debug+profile/debug/index.md

     p mono_pmip(0xdeadbeef)

-the equivalent command for the immediate window is the same without the p, and explictely casting the argument to a void\*
+the equivalent command for the immediate window is the same without the p, and explicitly casting the argument to a void\*

     mono_pmip((void*)0xdeadbeef)

-When mono was loaded from a dynamic library, and the above command doesn't work, you can tell visual studio more explicitely where to find the function.
+When mono was loaded from a dynamic library, and the above command doesn't work, you can tell visual studio more explicitly where to find the function.
 Assuming mono was loaded from "mono.dll", the somewhat cryptic command is:

     {,,mono}mono_pmip((void*)0xdeadbeef)